Mononucleosis (mono) is a viral infection that causes a sore throat and fever.

 rupture, causing pain and bleeding inside the belly, and needs emergency surgery.

-So doctors recommend that kids who have mono avoid contact sports for at least a month
+So doctors recommend that teens who have mono avoid contact sports for at least a

 In most cases, mono symptoms go away in a matter of weeks with plenty of rest and